shaofengzeng/SuperPoint-Pytorch/README.md

 - [Kornia](https://kornia.github.io/)

 # Existing Problems
-The performances is different in training and evaluation modes For example, in training mode, the loss is about 2.0, while in eval mode, the loss is about, for example 2000.
+Different performances in training and evaluation modes.
+For example, in training mode, the loss is about 2.0, while in eval mode, the loss is about 2000!.
 This may be caused by batch normalization.

 # Our Performances